-Search engine optimization or SEO is an ongoing process.
-It’s not a one-time event.
-It’s a process because the market, the competition, and the companies that set the rules – search engines – are constantly changing and evolving.
+Search engine optimization (SEO) is an ongoing process and not a one-time event.
+It is a process because the market, the competition, and the companies that set the rules (search engines) are constantly changing and evolving.

 So should you.

 Apple introduced the iPad on January 27th, 2010.
 Before that, if you were a technology retailer, you did not have to worry about ranking for the word “tablet”.
 If someone walked into your store and asked for one, you probably would have referred them elsewhere.

 Now, of course, just about everyone knows that a tablet is, among other things, an electronic device.
 But even since 2010, it has evolved.
 There are now IOS, Windows and Android tablets.
 They come in varying weights, sizes, and colors with different processors, speeds, storage capacities, screen resolutions, and capabilities.
 If you search or shop for a tablet now, you have to use specific terms in order to find exactly what you’re looking for.

 Naked dresses, fake news, Game of Thrones, and the Me Too movement are similar terms.
 No one searched for any of those a decade ago.
 Now, if they do, they’re searching for specifics.

 Language evolves.
 Market wants and needs evolve.
 Something that may have no bearing on your business today, could become a huge business driver tomorrow.

 SEO is a process because we can’t always anticipate what’s coming next.
 The language on your website has to keep up with market demands and reflect the language being used by your peers, prospects, and customers.
 If you stand still, you’ll be left behind.

 The Competition Changes